mariavpatino/JavaScript-and-DOM-Manipulation/README.md

 <br>

 `ALIENS-R-REAL` have collected all of the eye-witness reports to prove ALIENS ARE REAL! but collection is too large to search through manually.
-I wrote a code that will create a table dynamically based upon a data set provided [dataset we provide](UFO-level-1/static/js/data.js).
+I wrote a code that will create a table dynamically based upon a data set provided [datasetProvided](UFO-level-1/static/js/data.js).
 It has filter that allows to search for specific values.

 Technology Used: